 Uber typically pays settlements between $10,000 and $1 million, but you can only sue Uber itself in certain situations, such as when the driver caused the accident and he was on the clock, or on the clock and with a passenger.
 If he was not with a passenger at the time, the driver’s personal auto insurance usually is the only option for compensation.

-Uber Accident Lawsuit Settlement Amount Factors
+Factors That Influence An Uber Accident Settlement Amount

 - How severe your injuries are.
 Medical records and treatments after your injuries will play a major role in the size of your settlement.
 Get treatment as soon as possible after your Uber injury so that you have good medical records available when you file suit.